+I’ve used white sugarpaste for the top of the cupcake and pre-coloured black modelling paste for the details.
 I recommend using modelling paste for stability and keep your decorations in a cake box or another container that the air can get to (not in a sealed box, otherwise they may melt).
 For more on types of icing, check out my blog post here.
-Ideally, leave your shapes to dry overnight until they are firm before using to decorate.

 I recommend using actual edible glue as opposed to water as water can make your shapes soggy.
 My top tip with edible glue is less is more!
 Only use a small amount.

-I’ve used my flat top vanilla cupcake recipe and vanilla buttercream recipe, both of which can be found here.
+I’ve used my flat top vanilla cupcake recipe which can be found here.

 - Flat topped cupcake